k78ma/quartz/content/Calculus/Vector Equations of Lines.md

 ---
-title: "Vector Equations of Lines"
+title: Vector Equations of Lines
+tags:
-tag: calc3
+  - calc3
 date: 2023-07-22
-alias:
+aliases:
 ---

 How do we use vector functions to describe lines?